-- 1. Give three processes that lead to formation of lakes.
+1. Give three processes that lead to formation of lakes.

-- 2. Describe how Lake Victoria was formed.
+2. Describe how Lake Victoria was formed.

-- 3. Explain how Lake Victoria influences the climate of the surrounding areas.
+3. Explai n how Lake Victoria influences the climate of the surroundi ng areas.

-- 4. What is a lake?
+4. What i is a lake?

-- 5. State three ways in which lakes are formed.
+5. State the hree ways in which lakes are formed.

-- 6. Explain how each of the following lakes were formed :
+6. Explai n how each of the following lakes were formed:

-- (a) Victoria
+(a) Victoria

-- (b) Tanganyika
+(b) Tanganyika

-- (c) Chala
+(c) Chala

-- (d) Sare
+(d) Sare

-- (e) Kivu (15mks)
+(e) Kivu (15mks)

-State the differences between the lakes on the eastern and western areas of East African Rift Valley.
+7. State the he differences between the lakes on the eastern and western areas of East

+Africa n Rift Valley.
 (6mks)

-With reference to specific lakes in East Africa, explain the significance of lakes in the region.
+8. With reference to specific lakes in East Africa, explain the significance of

+the reg the region.
 (8mks)